dan-sprague/winSEEKR/README.md

 ```
 from SEEKR import SEEKR
 variable = SEEKR(/path/to/fasta.fa,k=5,reference='/path/to/ref.fa')

 ```

+If you have a saved reference matrix, simply do not specify the reference variable and the pickle file will be loaded from the current directory

 ### kmer_profile
 Creates a dictionary entry for each sequence-of-interest, where the key is the name of the sequence as specified in the .fasta file and the values are a vector of k-mer counts (length 4^k)